Skip to content

 Carrier blocking under STIR/SHAKEN

 Modern carriers filter unverified outbound calls.
-SpoofCard calls frequently fail to display your chosen ID, get flagged, or get blocked outright — which defeats the point of spoofing.
+SpoofCard calls frequently fail to display your chosen ID, get flagged, or get blocked outright — which defeats the point of a caller-ID swap.

 Legal gray areas